-Summary of Brookings COVID-19 Public Health Thresholds Week Ending 1/21/2021
+Summary of Brookings COVID-19 Public Health Thresholds Week Ending 3/11/2021

 - 1. Is the epidemic controlled?
-No. Rt was above 1.0 for 6 of the last 14 days and spread remains substantial. - Is the health system able to cope with a resurgence of COVID-19 cases that may arise after adapting some measures?
-Based on current census, Brookings Health System feels they can handle the lowest of the anticipated numbers (n = 5).
-However, staffing will be challenged, thereby limiting the ability to sustain care for the long-term, with the highest anticipated number (n = 15). - 3.
+No. R_t was above 1.0 for 7 of the last 14 days; community spread is currently moderate per DOH definition. - Is the health system able to cope with a resurgence of COVID-19 cases that may arise after adapting some measures?
+Based on current census, Brookings Health System feels they can handle the lowest of the anticipated numbers (n = 1).
+However, staffing will be challenged, thereby limiting the ability to sustain care for the long-term, with the highest anticipated number (n = 5). - 3.
 Is the public health surveillance system able to detect and manage the cases and their contacts, and identify a resurgence of cases in Brookings? - a.
-Mitigation Level: No, about 2-3 times more testing is needed for Brookings County. - b.
-Suppression Level: No, test positivity is 11%-30%, which is above the 3% test positivity needed for suppression. - c.
-Approximate time to receive test results: 1-2 days
+Mitigation Level: Yes, according to BHS data (includes sentinel testing, multiple tests on same person, non-county residents) and state data using tests done as denominator (not unique people tested). - b.
+Suppression Level: No, test positivity is 6% based on BHS data and for state data there is a range of 3% based on tests done to 13% based on unique individuals tested. - c.
+Approximate time to receive test results: 1-2 days - d.
+Percent of Brookings population aged 16 years or older that has received at least one vaccine as of 3/10/21: 19%